selimslab/selimslab.github.io/HOME/_tech/crypt.md

 ## Authentication

-1. Cryptographic keys
-2. Passwords
+Practically, the auth info provided is either
+1. something the user knows (like a password, PIN, or key)
+2. something the user has (like a smart card or proof of possession of a smart phone)
+3. something the user is (like the user’s fingerprint, voice, or face)

 Keys are more general, passwords are more specific

-For example a million users of a website can verify the site with a single certificate,

-and all users have their own passwords to authenticate
+For example a million users of a website can verify the site with a single certificate, while each user have their own password

 ## Authorization